 The great outdoors with an Andalusian twist, hugged between the sea and the mountains

 Málaga, famous for being home to the museums of Picasso and Carmen Thyssen, is the ideal starting point for exploring Andalusia.
-You start by taking in the city from the roof-top terrace of the Sallés Málaga Centro Hotel
+You are staying at the Novotel Suites

 Take to the heights in Arcachon!